-Brazil’s real headed for the biggest rally among major currencies this week as the U.S. government shutdown added to speculation the Federal Reserve will sustain a stimulus program that has buoyed emerging-market assets.
+Brazil’s real dropped the most in emerging markets as accelerating U.S. inflation added to speculation the Federal Reserve will curtail a stimulus program that has supported the South American nation’s assets.

 Brazil’s real was little changed after the government cut the maturity of foreign loans that are subject to a tax.

 Brazil’s real erased its advance and closed at a three-week low as the nation posted its widest weekly trade deficit since February.

 Brazil’s real climbed from a one-month low, rising along with other emerging-market currencies, as evidence of a global economic recovery encouraged demand for higher-yielding assets.

 Brazil’s real dropped to a one-week low and swap rates declined as the central bank signaled that it was ready to end the world’s longest stretch of borrowing-cost increases.